 Brougham Castle, ruin of a 13th century castle set beside the crossing of the River Eamont

-Brougham Hall, country house restoration project with cafe and craft workshops.
+Brougham Hall, country house restoration project with photography and craft workshops, and Cafe 4 Eden.

 Dalemain House and gardens, home of the Marmalade Awards.